Lincolnshire Wolds National Landscape

 (c) Push Creativity Lincolnshire NL - Group and Dog (c) Push Creativity

 Topographically, the Wolds are a dissected chalk plateaux in the north, falling gently eastward from a western scarp face which crests in subtle contrast to the surrounding plain.
 To the south and east, the chalk ridge gives way to river valleys of mixed geology, sheltered settlements and pasture land.
 The grasslands and abandoned chalk pits are an important habitat for rare flowers and insects and some areas of fine mixed woodland are managed to conserve their traditional oak, ash and hazel coppice.
-Today the AONB’s rural economy is based on mixed farming with a large proportion of fields in arable cultivation, alongside grazing pastures in the valley slopes and bottoms.
+Today the National Landscape’s rural economy is based on mixed farming with a large proportion of fields in arable cultivation, alongside grazing pastures in the valley slopes and bottoms.
 There are many unspoilt villages, with distinctive churches reflecting the patterns and colours of the local building stones.
 The Wolds is surrounded and supported by a range of market towns such as Caistor, Horncastle and Louth – all with their own unique character and distinctive range of independent shops.

 (c) Love Lincs Wolds Lincolnshire NL - Lowolds Walk (c) Love Lincs Wolds